What I expected the DPM Summit would be like:

 - Professional doesn’t mean dull.

-Level Up; Project Management as Leadership Role
+Level Up; Project Management as a Leadership Role

 Meghan explains that Project Management, in and of itself, is a leadership role.